Therese-Claire/alx-higher_level_programming/0x0D-SQL_introduction/README.md

 * The database name will be passed as an argument of the mysql command
 * If the table first_table already exists, your script should not fail
 * You are not allowed to use the SELECT or SHOW statements

+5. Full description
+mandatory
+Write a script that prints the full description of the table first_table from the database hbtn_0c_0 in your MySQL server.
+* The database name will be passed as an argument of the mysql command
+* You are not allowed to use the DESCRIBE or EXPLAIN statements

+6. List all in table
+mandatory
+Write a script that lists all rows of the table first_table from the database hbtn_0c_0 in your MySQL server.
+* All fields should be printed
+* The database name will be passed as an argument of the mysql command